Sports Chiropractic Care - Spokane, WA

 For golfers, runners and active individuals in Spokane

 Whether you're nursing a golf injury, recovering from a running strain, or dealing with the kind of persistent tightness that keeps flaring up, our sports chiropractic team in Spokane is built for you.
+Every plan starts with a full-body Movement Assessment — because finding why you hurt matters as much as treating where it hurts.

 What's Included